Mariya Savinov

 Research overview:

-My research with Alex Mogilner has focused on bringing new insights into the mechanics and dynamics of in vitro actomyosin systems.
+My research with Alex Mogilner has focused on bringing new insights into the mechanics and dynamics of in actomyosin structures, with a special focus on experimentally observed phenomena of in vitro reconstituted networks.
+More recently, I have also delved into other biomechanical processes, investigating phenomena and mechanisms underlying directed collective cell migration.

 savinov_photo2